GetThere

 With a Bachelor’s degree in supply chain management from Michigan State University, Azureen landed a managerial role at SpaceX and is now working at – Amazon’s space satellite project called Kuiper.

-SpaceX vs Amazon
+Working in SpaceX vs Amazon

 Azureen mentioned that working under Starlink, SpaceX and Amazon’s Project Kuiper has its similarities and differences which made both working experiences unique.